AlexThunder01/ARGOS-2/README.md

 ## ✨ Key Features (v2.0)

 - **🧠 Brain-Body Split Architecture**: n8n handles all I/O and routing (the Body), while a dedicated Python/FastAPI backend handles LLM reasoning, state management, and memory (the Brain).
+- **💻 Interactive Linux Terminal**: A rich command-line interface (CLI) powered by `rich` for direct local interaction, real-time logging, and system monitoring directly from your Linux terminal without needing a messaging app.
+- **⚙️ Native Linux Agent**: ARGOS is not just a chat bot; it acts as a local system agent.
+It can execute bash commands, manage local files, parse system logs, and autonomously assist with Linux server management via the sandboxed Python reasoning engine.
 - **💬 Telegram Agent with RAG Memory**: A fully functional conversational assistant with persistent, long-term memory.
 It uses Groq embeddings and cosine similarity to remember user preferences, facts, and tasks over time.
 - **🛡️ 4-Layer Cognitive Security**: Protection against prompt injection and data poisoning via regex blocklists, regex heuristics, conversational anomaly detection, and a dedicated paranoid LLM Judge.
 - **📧 Gmail HITL (Human-In-The-Loop)**: Automatic email analysis and prioritization with Telegram push notifications for one-tap approvals.